SRMLabHUST/QC-STORM/README.md

 ![](https://github.com/SRMLabHUST/QC-STORM/blob/master/QC-STORM%20program%20framework.png)

+# Frequently asked questions
+## 1, peak and total intensity (photon)
+	For the peak and total intensity, since we fit the PSF of molecules by Gaussian function, the peak intensity is the peak value of the Gaussian function.
+While the total intensity is the summed photon number in whole ROI.

+## 2, Kadc setting of EMCCD
+	For the parameters setting, the camera offset (baseline) is the mean gray value of the camera when there is not light.
+The Kadc is the photoelectrons per A/D count.
+The setting of the two items should be the same with ThunderSTORM when the EM gain is 1.
+For the condition that EM gain is larger than 1, typically you should divide the original Kadc by EM gain, since the EM gain amplifies the photon converted photoelectrons.
+The role of the Kadc in QC-STORM is to convert the gray value into the true photoelectron number that is calculated by input photon and QE.

 # Declaration
 This program is free software: you can redistribute it and/or modify it under the terms of the GNU LESSER GENERAL PUBLIC LICENSE as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.